GregFilth/partyservicepage/README.md

 # partyservicepage
-My first webpage, that's based on a party service in Vienna.
+My first webpage, that's based on a fictional party service in Vienna.